Constitution Day, September 17: A Refresher

 Constitution Day, celebrated on September 17 in the United States, marks the anniversary of the signing of the U.S. Constitution in 1787.
 This day is important for several reasons:

-In essence, Constitution Day celebrates the enduring principles of freedom, justice, and governance established by the U.S. Constitution and highlights the importance of active participation in maintaining a democratic society.
+In essence, Constitution Day commemorates the enduring principles of freedom, justice, and governance enshrined in the U.S. Constitution, highlighting the importance of active participation in maintaining a democratic society.

 Why was it amended?